arielstern09/FashionIcon-Assistant-/README.md

 Shopping in person can still be done and encouraged but...how many people out there need the ultimate fashion assistant?
 We got it.

+💛For MemMachine Team:💛
+a.
+The problem statement: A user needs to know what to wear for a specific event, adjust to the weather of the day, and consider their mood/how they feel!

+b.
+How MemMachine is being used: We used and edited some python files from the MemMachine Github page.
+MemMachine’s flexible setup makes it possible to:

+🚀 Quickly launch and test the FastAPI backend (app.py)

+🧩 Experiment with AI-driven features using the OpenAI API

+🔄 Collaborate and debug in an integrated environment

+💬 Demo the chatbot’s responses seamlessly for presentation or user testing

+In short, MemMachine powers both the development and demonstration of the Fashion Icon Assistant, enabling smooth iteration and showcasing how AI and fashion creativity can come together in a single intelligent app.

+c.
+An example chat: Watch our demo!
+(if you have a chatbot)/ workflow/ script (if you don't have a frontend UI) Optional but recommended: Feedback on MemMachine (painpoints, ease of use, value addition, improvement suggestions, feature requests etc)

 💙Main Feature-Memeverge Hackathon💙